artemlos/MathBook/README.md

 **The current structure of the book:**

 1. Numeral systems (under construction)
-2. Modular Arithmetic (almost done)
+2. Modular Arithmetic (almost done) (see https://github.com/artemlos/MathBook/releases/tag/Chapter2)

 **Additional content to be added:**